What are Fathers’ Rights in Arizona for Visitation?

 A father helping his daughter with homework.

 A child custody lawyer can provide invaluable help and legal counsel to fathers fighting for their visitation rights.
-An experienced attorney can review all available documentation such as court orders, birth certificates, and divorce paperwork to ensure that all legal requirements are being met.
-They can also provide advice regarding any necessary steps needed to establish and enforce visitation rights including how to navigate the complexities of family law regulations.
-Furthermore, a child support lawyer will be able to argue against any opposition presented by the other parent with the best interests of their client in mind.
+An experienced attorney can review all available documentation, such as court orders, birth certificates, and divorce paperwork, to ensure that all legal requirements are being met.
+They can also provide advice regarding any necessary steps needed to establish and enforce visitation rights, including navigating the complexities of family law regulations.
+A child support lawyer will be able to argue against any opposition presented by the other parent with the best interests of their client in mind.

 Married fathers and unmarried fathers have different legal rights when it comes to their children.
 A married father is the biological father of the child, presumed to be so by law.
-The husband and wife sign an acknowledgment of paternity which is then included in their birth certificate as proof thereof.
+The husband and wife sign an acknowledgment of paternity, which is then included in their birth certificate as proof.
 This means that a married father has legal rights to the child, including custody, visitation, and other parental responsibilities.
-Since Arizona law regards fathers with equal legal opportunities during a divorce, married fathers start with that advantage when deciding custody and visitation rights.
-Below is a more in-depth explanation of the aspects married fathers need to understand.
+Since Arizona law regards fathers with equal legal opportunities during a divorce, married fathers have that advantage when deciding custody and visitation rights.

 Presumption of Paternity

 In Arizona family law, the presumption of paternity means that any child born to a married couple is assumed to be the biological offspring of both parents.
-The law presumes the husband to be the legal father of the child and therefore establishes his paternity.
-This means that the father has an equal share in important decisions regarding the child’s upbringing like education, medical treatment, and more which is maintained in the case of divorce.
+The law presumes the husband to be the legal father of the child and, therefore, establishes his paternity.
+This means that the father has an equal share in important decisions regarding the child’s upbringing, such as education, medical treatment, and more, which is maintained in the case of divorce.

 Equal Rights Under The Law